On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Numerical results

 \subsection{Numerical examples}

-The computational domain $\D$ is set to be the unit cube, $\Omega = (0,1)^d$, $d=1,2$ and is discretized with uniform mesh of mesh size $h = 1/N$, with $N\in\mathbb{N}$ specified in each instance.
-For the choice of the kernel $\kernel$, we consider a scaled Gaussian kernel, similar to the one defined in~\cite{du2018CH}:
+The domain $\D$ is set to be $\Omega = (0,1)^d$, $d\in\{1,2\}$ and {$\DC$ is discretized with a quasi-uniform mesh with a number of nodes $N$ that will be specified in each instance.} For the choice of the kernel $\kernel$, we consider a scaled Gaussian kernel, similar to the one defined in~\cite{du2018CH}: